-During the fifth year, among other electives at Yale SOM and elsewhere at Yale, students are encouraged to take part in the Healthcare Management Colloquium, a year-long series of small group sessions with leaders from throughout the healthcare industry.
-The colloquium is designed to acquaint the students with the many opportunities available for the physician and non-physician healthcare leader.
+During the fifth year, among other electives at Yale SOM and elsewhere at Yale, students are encouraged to take part in the Healthcare Management Colloquium, a year-long series of small-group sessions with leaders from throughout the healthcare industry.

 Students must be admitted to the Yale School of Management and and the Yale School of Medicine independently.
 Applicants may apply to Yale SOM during their their third year at the School of Medicine, or apply to the School of Medicine during their first year at Yale SOM.

-Yale students considering the joint degree program are encouraged to meet with the MD/MBA program director prior to beginning the application process.
+Yale students considering the joint-degree program are encouraged to meet with the MBA/MD program director prior to beginning the application process.

 Howard P. Forman, MD, MBA